 Winemaker Justin welcoming us into their new winery (unfortunately this is not open to the public) but read along and enjoy this guided tour.

 I love the vibe of this lounge area.
 It reminded me of my time in Morocco.
 I am also obsessed with the Saxum etched into the grey wall (on the right).

 Views from the upstairs balcony looking into the lounge

-Apparently Justin and his team have quite a sense of humor, check out the Woody Woodpecker Barrel.
+Apparently, Justin and his team have quite a sense of humor.
+For example, check out the Woody Woodpecker Barrel.
 Love it!

-This cave is quit gorgeous.
-I love all the details in the stone work such as the back exterior wall which has original stone intact and this beautiful arch diving the larger cave from the smaller more intimate area where Justin stores his wines.
+This cave is quite gorgeous.
+Firstly, I love all the details in the stonework.
+There’s the back exterior wall, which has original stone intact, and also a beautiful arch that divides the cave.
+So, not only is there a larger cave, but also a smaller, more intimate area where Justin stores his wines.

 Me and Justin tasting together.

 A Tour of the Barrels

 Take a look at the cool chalk drawing on the barrel.
 Most of the barrels had this, back to the great sense of humor and cool style Justin and the Saxum team have.
 It’s awesome.

 Tasting some samples fresh out of the barrel.
 What a treat!
 This was my first time ever tasting Saxum and I have to say, a barrel tasting is quite spectacular.
 I got to see and taste it before being bottled and shared with everyone else.
 These wines were lovely.
 As expected with Rhone varietals they are quite heavy with amazing dark fruit, complex flavors, and perfect balance.